 To this end, researchers from the Hong Kong University of Science and Technology, the University of Pennsylvania, Soochow University in Suzhou, China, and Solvay, have studied colloidal solid-solid transitions with single-particle resolution, and they have discovered a surprising mechanism that facilitates one of these routes.
 They found that some crystals have an easier time of making the solid-solid transition, if they take it in two steps.

 Surprisingly, the first step of the process involves the parent phase producing droplets of liquid.
 The liquid droplets then evolve into the daughter phase.

-The observations provide new insight for all sorts of solid-solid phase transformations, and have potential implications for development and manufacture of alloys, as well as natural processes that occur deep within Earth’s mantle.
+The observations provide new insight into all sorts of solid-solid phase transformations, and have potential implications for the development and manufacture of alloys, as well as natural processes that occur deep within Earth’s mantle.

 The research team was led by graduate student Yi Peng and associate professor of physics Yilong Han, both of the Hong Kong University of Science and Technology, as well as Arjun Yodh, director of the Laboratory for Research on the Structure of Matter and professor in the Department of Physics and Astronomy in Penn’s School of Arts & Sciences.

 It was published in Nature Materials.

 The two main routes by which a solid-solid phase transition can occur differ by whether the atoms move together or independently of one another.
 A diffusionless, or martensitic, transition involves many atoms moving cooperatively in unison.
 This route is often described as a “military” transition, as the atoms “march” in a concerted way.
 By contrast, a “civilian” transition involves diffusion.
 It is associated with the formation of “droplets” of the daughter phase within the parent phase, with individual atoms diffusing back and forth in a random manner across the interface between the two phases.